JalexSocial/SpiceDb/README.md

 ## What's New?

+1.5.3
+- BREAKING CHANGE: The constructors for `SpiceDbClient` now accept a nullable `schemaPrefix` instead of a required string.
+If not provided, it defaults to null.
+- @williamgraver added empty schema prefix handling for dedicated version of SpiceDb
+- @dystopiandev exposed ReadSchemaAsync method

 1.5.2
 - BREAKING CHANGE: ReadRelationships now accepts a SubjectFilter (thanks to @epbensimpson)  for the second parameter along with an optional relationship limit and cursor
 - BREAKING CHANGE: DeleteRelationshipsAsync utilizes an optional SubjectFilter (thanks to @epbensimpson) instead of a RelationshipFilter